-To send flowers in memory of Italo Bisutti, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Italo Bisutti, please visit our Heartfelt Sympathies Store.

 February 3, 1933 – November 12, 2019

 It is with profound sadness that the family announces the passing of Italo Bisutti at 86 years of age.
 He leaves behind to cherish his memory his beloved wife “Nina”, daughter Laura, grandchildren Joel, Josh and Julia, daughter Franca, and son-in-law Barry.